tlswg/tls13-spec/draft-ietf-tls-tls13.md

 > The server will send this message in response to a ClientHello message when it was able to find an acceptable set of algorithms and the client's ClientKeyShare message was acceptable.
-If the client proposed groups are not acceptable by the server, it will respond with an insufficient_security fatal alert.
+If the client proposed groups are not acceptable by the server, it will respond with an "insufficient_security" fatal alert.

 Structure of this message: